brycelelbach/cpp17_features/cpp17_features/32_library_variant.md

 </div>

 NOTES:
+You need to implement the variant state yourself, since `union` doesn't track it.
+This can be error prone - if you add a new type to the union, you might forget to add a new enum value.

+Also, what happens if you have types with non-trivial constructors or destructors in the `union`?

-If a `union` contains a type with user-defined constructors and destructors, to switch the active member, explicit destructor invocation and placement new are usually needed.
+If a `union` contains a type with user-defined constructors and destructors, to switch the active member, placement `new` and explicit destructor invocation are usually needed.

 ---